 - Eat a healthy diet and limit snacking between meals.
 Food is obviously essential, but it can also provide more bacteria for plaque to turn into acids.

 - Get regular dental cleanings.
-A professional dental cleaning can remove plaque and any built up tartar to help prevent the onset of gingivitis.
+A professional dental cleaning can remove plaque and any built-up tartar to help prevent the onset of gingivitis.

-So do your part to help keep potentially damaging plaque off your teeth’s surfaces by following the above tips, and if you need to make an appointment for your next dental cleaning, click here or call Dr. Brooks’ office today at (952) 888-3200.
+Do your part to help keep potentially damaging plaque off your teeth’s surfaces by following the above tips, and if you need to make an appointment for your next dental cleaning, click here or call Dr. Brooks’ office today at (952) 888-3200.